This post may contain affiliate links. You can view our affiliate disclosure here.

 The Mevo+ does have a few weaknesses, however.
 The main one is that it requires a lot of space behind and in front of the golfer: minimum 8 feet each for a total of 16 feet.
 Many golfers want to use a launch monitor and simulator but just don’t have this amount of space.

 Another weakness is that the Mevo+ often struggles to read putts accurately.
-Also, the battery life is quite short — only 1.5 hours when using simulation and 2 hours otherwise.
+Also, the battery life is quite short — only 1.5 hours when using simulation and 2 hours otherwise, although this has been improved slightly with the 2023 Edition.

 Having said that, the Mevo+ provides tremendous value for the cost, and the only real advantages the SkyTrak has over it right now are a longer battery life and needing less space.
 The SkyTrak is also much older, having been released six years before the Mevo+.